sammygb26/Obsidian/Learning/Reasoning and Agents/Classical Planning.md

 Every step adding a new action we choose the *least commitment* possible to fix the flaw.
 For example when adding $Remove(Spare, Trunk)$ we require it to happen before $PutOn$ but no other action hence we keep our options as open as possible.
 Then also if there is a variable we leave it unbound or possible reduce its scope the least we can.

+#### For Questions
+In order to put these orders into a questions we have to encode the actions we are using aswell as their ordering constraints.
+We then also need to add in the links.
+These describe what predicates link two statements together.

 [[Classical Planning Questions]]